Basic Seamanship Training

 There is no cost for these classes, but a Museum membership is required.
 Memberships may be purchased online at our website, over the phone, by mail, or in person.
-To enroll in the classes, first purchase a membership and then contact the Director of Education & Administration by phone at 269-637-8078 ext.
-3 or email email@example.com.
+To enroll in the classes, first purchase a membership and then contact the Captain by phone at 269-637-8078 or email firstname.lastname@example.org.

 Successful completion of the Basic Seamanship courses or equivalent is a prerequisite for serving as crew aboard Friends Good Will.
 In addition to the courses, prospective crew must provide period-appropriate clothing and enroll in a drug testing pool at their expense.
 The details of these requirements will be discussed in class.
 First aid and CPR training is highly recommended.

 The minimum age for volunteer crew is 16.